anushakalyankar/anusha/README.md

 - [hosted page](https://anushakalyankar.github.io/anusha/)

 ## About
-This repository will be used by me to learn and understand github.
+This repository will be used to know about AJAX,JQuery and Qunit testing

 ## Recommended Tools